ZSipOs-Box

 How can this be prevented?

-By using a ZSipOs box which encrypts telephone calls absolutely tap-proof.
+By using a ZSipOs Box, which encrypts phone calls to make them tap-proof.

 All hardware and software modules in the box are open source.
-In particular, no proprietary CPU is used, in which the program code cannot be viewed and can contain “backdoors” or Trojans.
+In particular, no proprietary CPU is used, in which the program code is not visible and may contain ‘backdoors’ or Trojans.

 What does Open Source mean?

-The software code as well as the programs embedded in the chips can be freely viewed and checked.
-Any compromise of the code would thus be public and would have no chance of success.
+Both the software code and the programmes embedded in the components are freely accessible and verifiable.
+Any compromise of the code would therefore be public knowledge and would have no chance of success.

 How does it work?

-From now on every phone call with this partner can be encrypted by simply activating the box (=press the button).
+From now on, every call with this contact can only be encrypted by activating the box (pressing the button).

 Provided that each participant has a User Box connected to their telephone, you can now hold tap-proof telephone conferences.

-This project is supported by the NGI0 PET project, a fund established by NLnet foundation with financial support from the European Commission’s Next Generation Internet programme, under the aegis of DG Communications Networks, Content and Technology under grant agreement No 825310.
+This project was funded by the NGI0 PET project, a fund established by NLnet foundation with financial support from the European Commission’s Next Generation Internet programme, uunder the auspices of the Directorate-General for Communications Networks, Content and Technology pursuant to Grant Agreement No 825310.

 NLnet FoundationNGI Zero